 OSU provides admission, enrollment, financial aid and academic advising services at OSU-Tulsa.
 Financial aid for students is available through OSU.
 Scholarships are also available from OSU-Tulsa.
-Students must enroll and pay tuition at OSU-Tulsa.
+Students may enroll in classes in Tulsa or Stillwater and pay tuition at either location.
 The students' official academic records and transcripts are maintained by OSU at the Stillwater campus.
 Faculty are hired by OSU and the college offering the degree program.
 Upon completion of an academic program, OSU grants the degree.
 Students are responsible for making certain each course taken will apply toward the chosen degree or certificate program.
 Courses taken from other participating universities are treated as transfer credit courses.
 Transfer credit hours are applied to a student's degree program in accordance with regulations of OSU.

 OSU-Tulsa is administered by a Board of Trustees and under the governing authority of the OSU Board of Regents.
 Classes are held at 700 N. Greenwood Ave., Tulsa, OK 74106-0700.
 Semester class schedules are published by OSU-Tulsa and distributed on the Stillwater campus through the OSU Office of Admissions and the Graduate College.
-For more information, contact the OSU-Tulsa campus at 918-594-8270 or visit the OSU-Tulsa Internet site (www.osu-tulsa.okstate.edu).
+For more information, contact the OSU-Tulsa campus at 918-594-8270 or visit the OSU-Tulsa Internet site (www.osutulsa.okstate.edu).